scubajorgen/pdok_top10nl_server/readme.md

 1. Start a DOS cmd window
 1. Enter the _/scripts_ directory
 1. Run the script **01_merge_gpkg.bat**.
 This script merges a number of layers from the gpkg files into the files _/maps/merged_gpkg/merge0010.gpkg_ file.
 The operation takes about 10 minutes on an I7 processor with SSD
 1. Run the script **02_convert_gpkg_to_mbtiles.bat**.
-This script convers the merged gpkg file into a mbtiles file _/maps/mbtiles/top10nl.mbtiles_.
-This operation takes about 13 hours on an I7 processor with SSD (for zoom levels 0-15).
-Logging is written to _/logs/log.txt_ (check this: no features should be ommited ommited features).
-The resulting mbtiles file is 3-5 GByte in size.
+This script convers the merged gpkg file into a mbtiles file _/maps/mbtiles/_.
+For each scale an mbtiles file is generated: _top0010nl.mbtiles_ (zoom level 1-10), _top0050nl.mbtiles_ (zoom level 11-12) resp. _top0100nl.mbtiles_  (zoom level 13-15).
+This operation takes about 13 hours on an I7 processor with SSD.
+Logging is written to _/logs/_ in separate log files (check the log files.
+No 'Recoding tile' should be present.
+Apparently this is done when the maximum tile size is exceeded and it results in ommiting features).
+1. Run the script **03_merge_mbtiles.sh**.
+This merges the mbtiles into one file: _/maps/mbtiles/topnl.mbtiles_.
+Not only all tiles are copied, also the metadata is merged.

+Check the log files.
+No 'Recoding tile' should be present.
+Apparently this is done when the maximum tile size is exceeded and it results in ommiting features

 ## Running Tileserver-GL
 To run the tileserver proceed as follows, after generating the mbtiles map.